leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 ### Installation

 - Run "vs_BuildTools.exe"
-- "Visual Studio Installer" will appear but this will<br>only install the Visual Studio Build Tools.
+- "Visual Studio Installer" will appear but this will only install the Visual Studio Build Tools.
 - Click "Continue" for the getting started message and wait for completion.
 - Click on "Desktop development with C++" at top left in the installation window.
 - Then click "Install" at bottom right and wait for completion of the installation.